gasto/KanjiMaestro/README.md

 Gameplay Highlights

-•	Many animations for Maestro(the guide, tutor and questioneer) and the dragon, enemies and nemesis.
-•	Many backgrounds perhaps with patterns for the word matching section.
-For the dragon levels, varied scenarios with ice, fire, natural and metalic and high teck themes.
-•	Nemesis AI will use A* pathfinding for reaching to what it believes(though perhaps machine learning) to be the correct matching kanji.
+•	Nemesis AI will use A* pathfinding for reaching to what it believes(through perhaps machine learning) to be the correct matching kanji.
 •	Other NPCs will probably use scripted movements and actions based on finite state machines.

 Online Highlights
-The game will probably only feature score boards upload
+•	The game will probably only feature score boards upload
 •	Score after finishing a session of a game can be uploadad to official website's world score board.
 •	If time allows, perhaps the game could be played against another player by punishing the opponent when he/she looses with items gained in the process of kanji matching or searching(kanjiDragon game).

 Technology Highlights

-•	Simple but effective 2D texture effects that allow the player to fill hyped about winning or punished by loosing.
+•	Simple but effective 2D texture effects that allow the player to feel hyped about winning or punished by loosing.

 •	A* pathfinding, finite state machines and machine learning(markov chains) are used throughout the game for enhancing gameplay, NPCs and scoring behaviour.